 This issue is expected to gain momentum throughout 2020 as other States and Countries consider similar resolutions and actions around blue light education and awareness.

 What does SCR-73 include?

 SCR-73 identifies known and potential health hazards associated with exposure to high-energy blue light from devices for children and adults.
 The Resolution urges consumers to consider taking protective safety measures in reducing eye exposure to high-energy visible blue light.
 Full language from the Resolution is found here.

-How can consumer electronic manufactures address and meet the needs of this issue?
+How can consumer electronics manufacturers address and meet the needs of this issue?

 Given increasing medical evidence and growing public awareness around the dangers of extended exposure to artificial high-energy (HEV) blue light, it is incumbent on electronic manufactures to create displays that reduce levels of HEV light from the most potentially damaging portion of the blue light spectrum.
 To assist in this process, industry certifications and Eyesafe® Standards have been created.